VPAC/matappprog/matappprog.md

 ## About Maxima and Installation

-Maxima is a computer algebra system (CAS) originally based on Macyma that is particularly useful for symbolic operations, but can also be used numerical operations.
-It is written in Common Lisp and designed to run on all POSIX systems including Linux, Mac OSX, and also with ports for MS-Windows.
+Maxima is a computer algebra system (CAS) originally based on Macsyma that is particularly useful for symbolic operations, but can also be used numerical operations.
+Macsyma's core design was established in 1968, and coding began in 1969.
+In 1982, the project was split with a commercial arm which continued in development until 1999.

+The academic version of MIT Macsyma remained available and was distributed by the US Department of Energy (DOE), and was maintained by Bill Schelter.
+Under the name of Maxima, it was released under GPL license in 1999, and now remains under active maintenance and development.

+Maxima is written in Common Lisp and designed to run on all POSIX systems including Linux, Mac OSX, and also with ports for MS-Windows.
 Whilst written in Common Lisp it is also designed that it can be extended with the use of Lisp programs.
 It will have one of a number of versions of Lisp as a dependency.

 Like many good things in life it is free software, released under the GNU Public License.
 For it's own part, Macsyma was developed at MIT with the earliest work being conducted in 1966.
 It's chief developer from the early 1980s, William Schelter, received permission from the US Department of Energy in 1998 to release a version under the GPL; that became Maxima.
 For plotting and display Maxima can make use of Gnuplot.
 The most popular graphical user interfaces for Maxima in wxMaxima, Jupyter, and GMaxima.